Tax rates. For tax years beginning in 2013, the social security part of the self-employment tax increases from 10.4% to 12.4%. The Medicare

 Material participation for landlords.

-the following tests.
+more of the following tests.

-You do any three of the following.
+You do at least three of the following.

 Pay, using cash or credit, at least half the direct costs of producing the crop or livestock.